Family Law Attorney Fayetteville, NC

 Experienced Child Custody Lawyers

 Rand and Gregory PA provides compassionate legal advice and counsel with regard to child custody matters, understanding that child custody is often one of the most difficult issues to resolve.
+Our dedicated team focuses on creating solutions that prioritize the welfare of children while respecting the rights and desires of parents.
+Through open communication and informed advocacy, we guide families to decisions that reflect their values and long-term goals.

 Child Custody Laws – Legal & Physical Custody

 Child custody laws are distinguished between legal and physical custody of a child.
 Legal custody refers to the responsibility to make major life decisions for a child, and physical custody refers to where a child will primarily reside.
+Holistic consideration of family circumstances ensures that custody arrangements serve the best interests of the child, combining both traditional legal perspectives and modern family dynamics.

 When determining the type of custody arrangement that is in a child’s best interests, courts look at many factors, such as:

-• Which parent has been the child’s primary caretaker
+- Which parent has been the child’s primary caretaker

-• The quality of each parent’s home environment
+- The quality of each parent’s home environment

-• The parenting skills of each parent, their strengths and weaknesses, and their ability to provide for the child’s special needs, if any
+- The parenting skills of each parent, their strengths and weaknesses, and their ability to provide for the child’s special needs, if any

-• The mental and physical health of the parents, including whether either parent drinks or uses drugs
+- The mental and physical health of the parents, including whether either parent drinks or uses drugs

-• Whether there has been domestic violence in the family
+- Whether there has been domestic violence in the family

-• The work schedules and child care plans of each parent
+- The work schedules and child care plans of each parent

-• The child’s relationships with brothers, sisters, and members of the rest of the family
+- The child’s relationships with brothers, sisters, and members of the rest of the family

-• If the child is old enough, which parent the child wants to live with
+- If the child is old enough, which parent the child wants to live with

-• Each parent’s ability to cooperate with the other parent and to encourage a relationship with the other parent, when it is safe to do so
+- Each parent’s ability to cooperate with the other parent and to encourage a relationship with the other parent, when it is safe to do so

 Experienced Child Support Lawyers in Fayetteville

-Expertise in Child Support Law
+Understanding Child Support Law

 Rand and Gregory PA helps clients determine child support payments at the time of divorce, and also helps clients modify or enforce child support arrangements after a divorce has been finalized.
 With decades of divorce and family law experience, we are able to explain how child support in North Carolina is calculated, and effectively assert the rights of custodial and non-custodial parents.
+Our approach ensures that financial support reflects the child's actual needs and the parents' circumstances, promoting fairness and cooperation between parties.

 Child Custody Attorneys Explain Child Support